INTERLEAVING: Because Learning Loves Layers

 Chapter 40: Nuclear Fission and Fusion

-Environmental Dynamics I: Fukushima 3/11 and Beyond
+Environmental Dynamics I: Fukushima 3/11, Fukushima 2023

 The Quest for Energy I: An Atom’s Quest for Energy

-Environmental Dynamics II: Environmental Stewardship of Near Earth Orbit
+Environmental Dynamics II: Environmental Stewardship of Near-Earth Orbit

 The Quest for Energy II: Argumentation: The Case For/Against Continued Use of Nuclear Energy